simoncarrignon/ccs18/call.md

 ### Submissions

 Submissions will be made by sending a **250 words** abstract  via Easychair [here](https://easychair.org/conferences/?conf=eec2017).
-The deadline for abstract submission is on **the 17th of June 2017**.
+The deadline for abstract submission is on **the 26 of May 2017**.

 The contributions to this satellite will be evaluated by the scientific committee through a peer review process that will evaluate the scientific quality and the relevance to the goal of this session.
-Notification of accepted abstracts will be communicated by beginning of August.
+Notification of accepted abstracts will be communicated by 5 of June .

-The contributions to this satellite will be evaluated by the scientific committee through a peer review process that will evaluate the scientific quality and the relevance to the goal of this workshop.

-Notifications of accepted abstracts will be communicated by beginning of August 2017.

 ### Registration